|Home Page||Tracts Page||About Baptism||About Sin||Are You Saved||Churches of Christ||Neither Do I Condemn||What Shall We Do|

 For a printable Abobe PDF version click here!

-On the Day of Pentecost, following Jesus’ death, burial and resurrection, Peter addressed a large group of people gathered in Jerusalem (Acts 2: 14 – 39).
+On the Day of Pentecost, following Jesus’ death, burial and resurrection, Peter addressed a large group of people gathered in Jerusalem (Acts 2: 14 – 41).
 He reminded them of God’s approval of Jesus and His message through the working of miracles, wonders and signs.
-Peter then declared their guilt of having a part in crucifying Jesus, even though He had been sent by God.
+Peter then declared they were guilty of having a part in crucifying Jesus, even though He had been sent by God.
 Would we have crucified Jesus today?
 Yes, we would have!

 During His life here on earth, Jesus kept God’s law perfectly.
 In so doing, He made evident to everyone His belief that God’s law was true and right.
 We reject God’s law daily, whenever we sin.
 Our sin shows we are not convinced God’s law is the only way to live.
 Sin is the reason Jesus died on the cross.
 He shed his blood for our sins, as well as for their sins.
 Therefore, we are as guilty of putting Jesus on the cross as those who actually cried out for Him to be crucified.

 Peter testified to them about God’s raising Jesus from the dead.
 Peter assured them that God had made Jesus both Lord and Christ.
 Upon hearing this message, those listening to Peter became aware of their sinful actions.
-They confessed their sinfulness and their belief in the truth of Peter’s message by, "Men and brethren, what shall we do?"
-(Acts 2: 37 NKJV).
-Peter commanded them to, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2: 38 NKJV).
-As we continue to read, we discover, “Then those who gladly received his word were baptized; and that day about three thousand souls were added to them” (Acts 2: 41 NKJV).
+They confessed their sinfulness and their belief in the truth of Peter’s message by asking, "Men and brethren, what shall we do?"
+(Acts 2: 37).
+Peter commanded them to, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2: 38).
+As we continue to read, we discover, “Then those who gladly received his word were baptized; and that day about three thousand souls were added to them” (Acts 2: 41).
 They understood their need for cleansing and purification from what they had sinfully done.

 Each one of us must come to the realization that we are guilty of Christ’s suffering and death.
 Once our heart is convicted of this truth, it should cause us to ask the same question as they asked on the Day of Pentecost.
 What shall we do?
 Peter replied by commanding them to do two things.
 First, they had to repent.
 Repentance involves regretting past sinful actions, deciding to change in order to please God, and then making the necessary changes.
 Our sorrow for sinfulness leads to a decision to change, which then, leads to an outward expression of that decision.